 The major sources of systematic uncertainty in the CC cross sections were the calorimeter energy scale and the uncertainty in the parton-shower scheme.
-The former was estimated by varying the energy scale of the whole calorimeter by the error in the energy scale, \pm 2%.
-The resulting shifts in the cross sections were typically less than 10%, but increased to 20% in the highest Q^2 bin and 30% in the highest x bin.
+The former was estimated by varying the energy scale of the whole calorimeter by $\pm 2\%$.
+The resulting shifts in the cross sections were typically less than 10%, but increased to 30 - 40% in the highest Q^2 bins and 20% in the highest x bin.
 To estimate the sensitivity of the results to the details of the simulation of the hadronic final state, the LEPTO MEPS model was used instead of the ARIADNE model for calculating the acceptance corrections.
-The largest effects of ~ 5% were observed in the highest Q^2 and x bins.
+The largest effects of $\sim 10\%$ were observed at low Q^2 and low x.
 The systematic effects of the selection cuts were estimated by varying the threshold value of each selection cut independently by around 10%, which is a reasonable match to the resolution.
 The resulting shifts in the cross sections were typically within $\pm 5\%$.

-The major source of systematic uncertainty in the NC cross section was the uncertainty in the parton-shower scheme which gave changes in the cross section of typically 2-3% but up to 10% at high Q^2 .
-Uncertainty in the electromagnetic energy scale was estimated by varying the energy scale by $\pm (2-3)$ %, however, due to the use of the double-angle reconstruction, the resulting shifts in the cross section were typically < 0.5%.
+The major source of systematic uncertainty in the NC cross section was the uncertainty in the parton-shower scheme which gave changes in the cross section of 2-3%.
+Uncertainty in the electromagnetic energy scale was estimated by varying the energy scale by $\pm 3\%$, however, due to the use of the double-angle reconstruction, the resulting shifts in the cross section were 0.5 - 1%.
 The systematic effects of the selection cuts were estimated by varying the threshold value of each selection cut independently by typically 10%, which is a reasonable match to the resolution.
 The resulting shifts in the cross sections were typically within $\pm 2\%$.

 The individual uncertainties were added in quadrature separately for the positive and negative deviations from the nominal cross section values to obtain the total systematic uncertainty.
-The positron beam polarisation was measured using the HERA Compton polarimeters.
-The uncertainty in the measured polarisation was 1.6-5% using the longitudinal polarimeter and 3.5% using the transverse polarimeter.
-The uncertainty in the measured luminosity was 5%.
+The electron beam polarisation was measured using the HERA Compton polarimeters [36, 37].
+The relative uncertainty in the measured polarisation was 1.6% using the longitudinal polarimeter and 3.5% using the transverse polarimeter.
+The relative uncertainty in the measured luminosity was 5%.
 The uncertainties in the luminosity and polarisation measurements were not included in the total systematic uncertainty.